-May is Skin Cancer Awareness Month, with "Melanoma Monday" focusing attention on the deadliest form of the disease.
-It’s curable if spotted early, but doctors say patients need to be a partner in the process.
+Skin cancer is curable if spotted early, but doctors say patients need to be a partner in the process.

 “Everyone should get really familiar with their own moles because that’s what’s going to save your life,” Dr. Julie Karen, a board certified dermatologist in New York, told TODAY.

 What should you look for?
 The ABCDEs of melanoma are basic signs, with doctors urging you to check your moles for asymmetry, border, color, diameter and evolution.